-The European Union (EU) is a political and economic union of twenty-eight countries.
-The aim of the EU is to allow all member states to operate as a trade bloc with free movement of goods, services and money/trade between member states.
-There has also been the development of common policies on agriculture, trade, fisheries and there are a number of other laws and regulations which apply to all nations.
+The European Union (EU) is a political and economic union of twenty-seven countries following Britain’s exit in January 2020.
+The aim of the EU is to allow all member states to operate as a trade bloc with free movement of goods, services and workers between member states.
+There has also been the development of common policies on agriculture, trade, and fisheries and there is a range of other laws and regulations which apply to all nations.

 - Setting out the rules so that commercial fishing in Europe is sustainable.

 - Prevent the size of Europe’s fishing fleet from expanding.